We are getting married in one of our favorite places, looking out over the Salish Sea.

 • Guests can walk onto the ferry in downtown Seattle (cheaper and no waiting)

-• Out of town guests wouldn’t have to rent a car
+• Out of town guests don’t have to rent a car

-• Guests would save on ferry fares and gas
+• Guests save on ferry fares and gas

 • Anyone can indulge at the party without worrying about driving

-• Guests would avoid the the impacts of Labor Day on the ferries (long wait times, late ferries)
+• Guests can avoid the the impacts of Labor Day on the ferries (long wait times, late ferries)

-**The shuttle is only running once, on Saturday morning, arriving about an hour before the ceremony and then returning to the ferry on Saturday evening.
+**The shuttle is only running once on Saturday morning, arriving about an hour before the ceremony and then returning to the ferry on Saturday evening, after the party.
 If you want to come to Port Townsend before Saturday, see options below for getting there with or without a vehicle!

-***If enough people want to arrive on the Saturday morning shuttle but also want to spend the night in Port Townsend on Saturday night, we will look into having a second shuttle bus returning to Seattle on Sunday.
+***If enough people want to arrive on the Saturday morning shuttle but also want to spend the night in Port Townsend on Saturday night, we will look into having a second shuttle bus returning to the Bainbridge ferry on Sunday.

 Please respond to our Shuttle Bus question in the RSVP, so we know how big of a bus to reserve.